unicode-org/message-format-wg/spec/README.md

 > The provisions of the stability policy are not in effect until
 > the conclusion of the technical preview and adoption of this specification.

-Updates to this specification will not make any well-formed or valid _message_ invalid.
+Updates to this specification will not make any valid _message_ invalid.

 Updates to this specification will not remove any syntax provided in this version.